sinzlab/laminr/README.md

 ## 🛠 Questions & Contributions

-If you encounter any issues while using the method, please create an [Issue](https://github.com/your-org/laminr/issues) on GitHub.
+If you encounter any issues while using the method, please create an [Issue](https://github.com/sinzlab/laminr/issues) on GitHub.

 We welcome and appreciate contributions to the package!
-Feel free to open an [issue](https://github.com/your-org/laminr/issues) or submit a [pull request](https://github.com/your-org/laminr/pulls) for new features.
+Feel free to open an [Issue](https://github.com/sinzlab/laminr/issues) or submit a [Pull Request](https://github.com/sinzlab/laminr/pulls) for new features.

 For other questions or project collaboration inquiries, please contact mohammadbashiri93@gmail.com or loocabaroni@gmail.com.